 Ring any bells?

 Well, if you have had any of these thoughts, then you are in the right place.
-In this article we’re going to
+In this article we’re going to look

-pointers, as it’s not all plain sailing.
+it’s not all plain sailing.

 We’ll also look at the myths behind the dog grooming business plan and show you that if you are